Universal Transverse Mercator coordinate system: Locating a position using UTM coordinates

-In the northern hemisphere positions are measured northward from zero at the equator.
+In the Northern Hemisphere positions are measured northward from zero at the equator.
 The maximum "northing" value is about 9300000 meters at latitude 84 degrees North, the north end of the UTM zones.
-The southern hemisphere's northing at the equator is set at 10000000 meters.
+The Southern Hemisphere's northing at the equator is set at 10000000 meters.
 Northings decrease southward from these 10000000 meters to about 1100000 meters at 80 degrees South, the south end of the UTM zones.
 Therefore, no point has a negative northing value.

 For example, the CN Tower is at 43°38′33.24″N 79°23′13.7″W, which is in UTM zone 17, and the grid position is 630084 m east, 4833438 m north.
-Two points in Zone 17 have these coordinates, one in the northern hemisphere and one in the south; the non-ambiguous format is to specify the full zone and band, that is, "17T 630084 4833438".
-The provision of the latitude band along with northing supplies useful redundant information.
+Two points in Zone 17 have these coordinates, one in the Northern Hemisphere and one in the south; the non-ambiguous format is to specify the full zone and hemisphere designator, that is, "17N 630084 4833438".

 Simplified formulae

 These formulae are truncated version of Transverse Mercator: flattening series, which were originally derived by Johann Heinrich Louis Krüger in 1912.
 They are accurate to around a millimeter within 3000 km of the central meridian.
 Concise commentaries for their derivation have also been given.